Last Updated on

 The installation can be a bit tricky, so you may have to call a professional to install for you if you do not have plumbing experience.
 You will need to build some sort of support system to withstand the weight of the unit.

 You will need to replace these filters at least once a year which can add up.
 Many users have reported having to change them out more frequently.
 If you are on a well system, these filters may clog much faster, depending on the sediment amount in your water.
-The filters are not cheap to replace, so you might want to consider either buying the pre sediment filter upgrade or buying a more heavy duty unit.
+The filters are not cheap to replace, so you might want to consider either buying the sediment pre-filter upgrade or buying a more heavy-duty system.

 I highly recommend purchasing this additional prefilter sediment catcher for people on well water systems.
 It is reusable and flushable and will catch sediments down to 50 microns.

-This will keep your main unit from clogging up so quickly therefore making your expensive filters last longer.
+This will keep your main unit from clogging up so quickly and keep your main filters' longevity.

 How Does a Whole House Water Filtration System Work?

-This in turn offer many benefits to the plumbing system, appliances, and health of you and your family.
+This provides many benefits to the plumbing system, appliances, and health of you and your family.

 When choosing a filtration system, you will notice some are much more expensive than others.